-Prior to about 1850, golf balls were made out of horsehide and stuffed with chicken feathers.
-After the balls were packed, the horsehide was sewn together with wax thread.
+Prior to about 1850, golf balls were made out of bullhide and stuffed with goose feathers.
+After the balls were packed, the leather was sewn together with wax thread.
 These original feather balls had very limited elasticity and were incredibly expensive to make.

 In fact, it took ball makers hours to stuff each ball—a talented crafter could make just three or four in a day—and a single feather ball cost about the same as an entire set of clubs.
 Yet feather balls were so weak that players couldn’t use iron clubs on them because they would burst the ball’s cover, ruining an expensive investment.

 In 1848, solid balls made of a hardened sap called gutta percha became the norm.
-Reverend Doctor Robert Adams Patterson thought of the idea to use the substance after it had been utilized as the packaging material for items he brought home from a missionary trip to India.
 This was a vital moment for the game of golf, since balls could suddenly be produced quickly and cheaply.
 By eliminating the outrageous economic burden of feather balls, the game could now spread to the masses.
 Not coincidentally, in 1860 the first Open Championship was played at St Andrews in Scotland.